Aliases for ATP6V1B2 Gene

 GeneCards Summary for ATP6V1B2 Gene

 ATP6V1B2 (ATPase H+ Transporting V1 Subunit B2) is a Protein Coding gene.
-Diseases associated with ATP6V1B2 include Zimmermann-Laband Syndrome 2 and Deafness, Congenital, With Onychodystrophy, Autosomal Dominant.
-Among its related pathways are Rheumatoid arthritis and mTOR signaling pathway (KEGG).
-GO annotations related to this gene include hydrogen ion transmembrane transporter activity and hydrolase activity, acting on acid anhydrides, catalyzing transmembrane movement of substances.
+Diseases associated with ATP6V1B2 include Deafness, Congenital, With Onychodystrophy, Autosomal Dominant and Zimmermann-Laband Syndrome 2.
+Among its related pathways are Innate Immune System and Rheumatoid arthritis.
+Gene Ontology (GO) annotations related to this gene include hydrogen ion transmembrane transporter activity.
 An important paralog of this gene is ATP6V1B1.

 UniProtKB/Swiss-Prot for ATP6V1B2 Gene

 Non-catalytic subunit of the peripheral V1 complex of vacuolar ATPase.
 V-ATPase is responsible for acidifying a variety of intracellular compartments in eukaryotic cells.